lucapinello/CRISPResso/README.rst

 - All the processed raw data used to generate the figures are available in the following plain text files:
         - Mapping_statistics.txt: this file contains number of: reads in input, reads after preprocessing (merging or quality filtering) and reads properly aligned.
         - Quantification_of_editing_frequency.txt: quantification of editing frequency: number of reads aligned, reads with NHEJ,  reads with HDR, and reads with mixed HDR-NHEJ); In addition to each of these categories we also provide an overall report summarizing the total numbers of  insertions, deletions and substitutions;
+        - Alleles_frequency_table.txt: number or reads and percentage for each allele discovered in the sequencing data.
         - Frameshift_analysis.txt: number of modified reads with frameshift, in-frame and noncoding mutations;
         - Splice_sites_analysis.txt: number of reads corresponding to potential affected splicing sites;
         - effect_vector_combined.txt: location of mutations (including deletions, insertions, and substitutions) with respect to the reference amplicon;